-VZI’s flagship zinc project, Gamsberg, forms part of the Black Mountain Mining operations, and is located about 30km from the BMM base at Aggeneys.
-Gamsberg is being developed as an open pit mine with a dedicated plant, on one of the largest known, unexploited zinc orebodies in the world.
+Gamsberg Zinc, VZI’s flagship project, forms part of the Black Mountain Mining operations and is located about 30km from the BMM base at Aggeneys in South Africa’s Northern Cape province.

-The Gamsberg team was able to significantly reduce the capital cost of Phase 1 by US$200 million to US$400 million to keep the project on track when the zinc price weakened.
-This was achieved through a range of innovative adjustments.
+The Gamsberg team was able to robustly review the capital cost of Phase 1 and reduce it from US$600 million to US$400 million.
+These measures enhanced Gamsberg’s viability considerably during the period when the zinc price weakened.

 A critical feature of Gamsberg’s development is its approach to biodiversity.
-The Project is being developed in a designated biodiversity "hotspot" – one of seven in South Africa and one of just 35 in the world.
+The Project is being developed in the ecologically sensitive Succulent Karoo Biome, a designated biodiversity "hotspot" and one of just 35 considered “biodiversity hotspots” in the world.
 This has required extensive engagement with key stakeholders – government, NGOs, landowners, – which has resulted in a unique biodiversity offset agreement.
-We are working close in partnership with the International Union for the Conservation of Nature (IUCN), the world's oldest and largest environmental organisation, to ensure effective implementation of the agreement.
+The project team is working close in partnership with the International Union for the Conservation of Nature (IUCN), the world's oldest and largest environmental organisation and in compliance with the Vedanta Sustainable Development Framework to ensure effective implementation of the agreement.

 Community development initiatives are prioritised according to local needs and include: